contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_get-started/01_launch.md

     //wait until document loads so Restlet Client has a chance to create info tag window.addEventListener(&quot;load&quot;,function(){
-        var dhcTag = document.getElementById(&quot;testDhc&quot;); //lookup the tag using the id we&apos;ve provided in meta tag var dhcStatusDisplay = document.getElementById(&quot;status&quot;);
+        var clientTag = document.getElementById(&quot;testClient&quot;); //lookup the tag using the id we&apos;ve provided in meta tag var clientStatusDisplay = document.getElementById(&quot;status&quot;);

-        if(!dhcTag){
+        if(!clientTag){
             //no indicator tag - no restlet-client
-            dhcStatusDisplay.textContent = &quot;Restlet Client is not installed.
+            clientStatusDisplay.textContent = &quot;Restlet Client is not installed.
 Install Restlet Client by going to the &quot; +
                     &quot;chrome://extensions click on &apos;Enable Developer Mode&apos; then load unpacked extension, go back here and refresh the page&quot;;
             return;
         }
         //parse restlet-client info into json
-        var dhcInfo = JSON.parse(dhcTag.textContent);
+        var clientInfo = JSON.parse(clientTag.textContent);
-        dhcStatusDisplay.textContent = &quot;Restlet Client is installed, click button below to open request in Restlet Client&quot;;
+        clientStatusDisplay.textContent = &quot;Restlet Client is installed, click button below to open request in Restlet Client&quot;;

         //prepare ui